Arielogg/icu-insights/README.md

 3. Run the data_import.R script to import the necessary files from the dataset.

-4. Run the feature_selection.R script to perform the feature selection and condensation.
+4. Run the feature_selection.R script to perform the feature selection and target encoding.

 5. Run the model_training.R script to develop and evaluate predictive models.